 This was an extraordinary experience, the kind that jolts you out of the way you live.
 The wreckage of Havana is like nothing I’ve seen: old European grandeur in Caribbean colors, crumbling, patched together, home to people who have endured that terrible regime, scraping by on ingenuity and black-market trade, crowded in mansions-turned-tenements.
 Here, to begin, is a photo essay of what we saw.
 A photographer’s paradise: all those old American cars and brightly-painted buildings; the people; tobacco leaves hanging to dry; a restored mansion reflected in the doors of a derelict apartment building; in one particularly desolate room, a caged monkey in the background shadows.
-Philip took the picture of the crypt with one coffin-drawer missing.
+My husband took the picture of the crypt with one coffin-drawer missing.

 Following this photo essay is my four-part series on our Cuban trip.
 Read it here, or find the link at the end of this post.